 Throughout the process of identifying and finding facts about great-grandparents and other ancestors, it is necessary to be very patient.
 After I started my genealogy research using Ancestry, I was quickly able to identify my great-grandparents within one month.
 It has been another headache and problem, however, trying to locate my paternal great-great-grandparents.
 Since August 2016, I have searched through so many censuses and church, birth, marriage, and death certificates in Germany but until now I have still come up empty-handed.

 When I get discouraged because I have not yet made discoveries using Ancestry, I remind myself to be patient and to employ new strategies for my research.
 I am now talking more with distant second cousins and hope to make a trip to my great-grandfather's birthplace in Germany to help fill in the pieces to my family tree.

 Talk with Living Relatives

-Now that my parents and most of my aunts and uncles have already passed away, I only have one cousin and a second cousin on my father's side who I can ask about family history.
-On my mother's side, I still have two aunts living who hopefully can help fill in the missing pieces of my maternal family history.
-I definitely plan on talking with all of these relatives when I am in Wisconsin in July 2018.
-Having ancestry information from living relatives will make it that much easier when I do additional genealogy research.
+Now that my parents and most of my aunts and uncles have already passed away, I only have one cousin and a second cousin on my father's side whom I can ask about family history.
+On my mother's side, I still have two aunts who hopefully can help fill in the missing pieces of my maternal family history.
+I plan on talking with all of these relatives when I was in Wisconsin in July 2018.
+Having ancestry information from living relatives will make it much easier when I do additional genealogy research.
 It is never too early to begin inquiring about your family history.

 Look at Old Family Pictures